The Walking Drum: Plot summary

-Casting out Abdullah, a fat storyteller, and taking his place in the market in Constantinople, Mathurin makes a couple of gold coins and an enemy named Bardas.
-Leaving the market with a man named Phillip, he spends the coins on clothing.
+Casting out storyteller Abdullah and taking his place in the market in Constantinople, Mathurin makes some money and an enemy named Bardas.
+Leaving the market with someone named Phillip, he buys new clothes.
 In a wine shop, he meets Andronicus Comnenus and captures his interest.
 Perceiving that rare books are valuable in the city, Mathurin then takes to copying from memory books that he copied in Córdoba.
 Contacting Safia's informant, he learns that his father is indeed at Alamut, but that he attempted to escape and may be dead.
-Nevertheless, he is determined to go and find out.
+Nevertheless, he is determined to search for him.
 Going to an armorer who maintains a room for exercising with weapons, he meets some of the Emperor's guard and drops hints to one of them of the books he is copying, so that the emperor will hear of him.
-Invited to meet the emperor, Mathurin offers him advice and a book and tells the Emperor of his desire to rescue his father from Alamut.
+Invited to meet the emperor, Mathurin offers him advice and a book and mentions his desire to rescue his father from Alamut.

-Two weeks later, the emperor supplies Mathurin with a sword, three horses he had lost when the caravan was taken, and gold.
-Invited to dinner with Andronicus, Mathurin learns from him that Suzanne has returned safely to her castle and strengthened its defenses with survivors from the caravan.
-Bardas makes trouble, and Mathurin and Phillip must leave the party, but Mathurin has a vision and foretells Andronicus' death.
+Two weeks later, the emperor supplies Mathurin with a sword, three horses he lost when the caravan was taken, and gold.
+Meanwhile, Suzanne has returned to her castle and strengthened its defenses with survivors from the caravan.
+At a dinner with Andronicus, Bardas makes trouble, and Mathurin and Phillip must leave.
+However, Mathurin has a vision and foretells Andronicus' death.
 Mathurin advises Phillip to leave the city and go to Saône, and he himself receives a warning note from Safia, telling him not to go to Alamut.

-Leaving Constantinople, Mathurin travels by boat across the Black Sea to Trebizond and adopts the identity of ibn-Ibrahim, a Muslim physician and scholar, travelling over land to Tabriz, where he finds Khatib, who tells him rumors that his father is being treated terribly by a powerful newcomer to Alamut named al-Zawila.
-Invited to visit the Emir Ma'sud Kahn, Mathurin presents a picture of himself in his identity as ibn-Ibrahim, physician, scholar, and alchemist, and, learning that ibn-Haram is in the city, decides to pass on from Tabriz toward Jundi Shapur, the medical school that provides his pretense for travelling through the area.
+Leaving Constantinople, Mathurin travels by boat across the Black Sea to Trebizond and adopts the identity of ibn-Ibrahim, a Muslim physician, scholar and alchemist.
+At Tabriz, he finds Khatib, who mentions rumors that his father is being treated terribly by al-Zawila, a powerful newcomer to Alamut.
+Invited to visit the Emir Ma'sud Kahn, Mathurin presents a picture of himself in his identity as ibn-Ibrahim, and, learning that ibn-Haram is in the city, decides to pass on from Tabriz toward Jundi Shapur, the medical school that provides his pretense for travelling through the area.